 - How much non-taxable income can I defer to retirement?

-There’s a lot to consider when planning for retirement.
+There's a lot to consider when planning for retirement.
 And, it doesn't have to be confusing.
-It requires a common sense approach to managing your assets, liabilities, and taxes.
-If you take the time to plan, the more likely you're going to be prepared.
-For more information on retirement planning contact us.
+It requires a common-sense approach to managing your assets, liabilities, and taxes.
+If you take the time to plan, you're more likely to be prepared.
+For more information on retirement planning, contact us.

 Accounting and CPA Exam Tutoring Service LLC is available to answer your questions.